kajitetsuya/Encrypted_Notepad/README.md

 ------------------------------------------------------------------------------

+[How to Install]

+For Windows, download enotepad.exe.
+For other OS, download Encrypted_Notepad.py and compile it.

+[How to Uninstall]

+Delete enotepad.exe and enotepad.ini.

 [Overview]

 This program is a text editor with a feature to save/open a text file with Fernet encryption, intended to facilitate password management.
 A recommended use is: